fekerel/cbrn-to-fakeapi/AI-IDE-MASTER-PROMPT.md

 # Master Experiment Prompt (for AI IDEs)

 Use this prompt verbatim inside your AI IDE.
-GUIDE.md is the single source of truth—do not restate rules here or ask for clarifications.
+GUIDE.md is the single source of truth.
+Do not restate rules here or ask for clarifications.

 ---